Empowering women through health and wellness - Shelby County Reporter

 “The pelvic floor is a muscular hammock that sits in the bottom of our pelvis and helps to hold our organs up, provide sexual function and continence, and perform core stability,” Perez said.
 “They are present in men and women.
 Just like any other muscle in the body, injuries can occur, weakness can develop, or tension and trigger points can build resulting in pain and dysfunction.”

-As a pelvis floor therapist, Perez evaluates her patients’ muscle strength and tension through an internal assessment, which will evaluate overall coordination.
+As a pelvic floor therapist, Perez evaluates her patients’ muscle strength and tension through an internal assessment, which will evaluate overall coordination.
 Based on the results, she comes up with a tailored treatment plan that focuses on improving symptoms (such as incontinence or pain) and reaching personal goals.

-Perez added the benefits of pelvic floor physical therapy are vast and include things like core strengthening, resolving diastasis recti (separation of the muscles along the midline of the abdomen), decreasing pain during intercourse, and reducing endometriosis symptoms.
+Perez added the benefits of pelvic floor physical therapy are vast and include things like core strengthening, resolving diastasis recti (separation of the muscles along the midline of the abdomen), decreasing pain during intercourse and reducing endometriosis symptoms.

 Perez said part of her job is correcting common misconceptions associated with dysfunction in women’s health.